kosl90/webpack-study/README.md

 Some simple codes for studying webpack, README.md is the study note.

 **NOTE**:
-- In order to make webpack.config.js portable, please use path.resolve, Linux path separator is not recognized in Windows.
+- In order to make webpack.config.js portable, please use `path.resolve`/`path.join`, Linux path separator is not recognized in Windows.
+- Don't use relative path, relative path is not middleware friendly.
 - webpack gets poor error reporter, `--display-error-details` can give you more details.
 - `--progress` is a little helpful.